FrankN88/MS2_University-Research-Group/README.md

 ### Features to Implement in the future
 - **Merchandise Shop**

-     - Feature - A shop where clients can buy wines or book tables directly via the website.
+     - Feature - .
-     - Reason for not featuring in this release - Not possible with only CSS and HTML.
+     - Reason for not featuring in this release - .

-     - Feature - Operational form.
+     - Feature - .
-     - Reason for not featuring in this release - Not possible with only CSS and HTML.
+     - Reason for not featuring in this release - .

 ## Issues and Bugs
 The developer ran into a number of issues during the development of the pages.